Our Lady and St Peter's Church, Bridlington: Foundation

 In 1791, a mission was started in Beverley.
 In 1846, a church was built there.
 In 1855, priests from Beverley came to Bridlington to serve the local Catholic population.
 Mass was celebrated privately in Bridlington in people's homes.
 In 1867, a room as rented in the Victoria Rooms on Garrison Street by a Fr Henry Green to become St William's Chapel.
 In 1868, it was recorded that there were 35 Catholics in Bridlington.
 In 1884, a Fr John Murphy became the priest in Bridlington.
 He was behind the building of a tin tabernacle church on Prospect Row, which became Wellington Road.

 Construction

 In 1886, Fr John Murphy's replacement priest, Dr James Glancy bought the site of the current church.
 The architectural firm Smith, Brodrick & Lowther, from Hull, comprising Richard George Smith, Frederick Stead Broderick and Arthur Randall Lowther, were commissioned to design the church.
 On 19 August 1893, the foundation stone was laid.
 On 1 September 1894, the church was opened.
 The total cost of the church was £1,870 and it was paid for by Mrs Caroline Mousley of the Boynton baronets.
 From 1895, Dominican sisters ran a school in the parish.

+Architecture

+The church is built of red brick, with stone dressings and a Welsh slate roof with terracotta cresting.
+It consists of a nave with aisles, and a chancel with side chapels.
+Flanking the entrance are buttresses rising to stone pinnacles, and between these are a stone coped gable with a cross finial.
+The doorway and flanking windows have pointed arches, and above them are three tall windows and two statues under canopies.
+On the left is a porch linking the church to the presbytery.
+This has two storeys and two bays, the left bay forming a wide two-storey bay window.
+To the right is a doorway with an elaborate pointed and crocketed hood mould.
+Also attached to the church is a 20th-century church hall.

+Inside, the north bay has a choir and organ gallery, and there are assorted stained glass windows.
+The marble altar with a tabernacle and reredos was brought from St Patrick's Church, Middlesbrough.